symfony/symfony-docs/book/routing.rst

 .. note::

-   In addition to using the logical name or the fully-qualified class name, Symfony supports a third way of referring to a controller.
+   In addition to using the logical name or the fully-qualified class name, Symfony2 supports a third way of referring to a controller.
 This method uses just one colon separator (e.g. ``service_name:indexAction``) and refers to the controller as a service (see :doc:`/cookbook/controller/service`).